 COREPER I, on the level of Deputy Permanent Representatives, deals with the following issues: internal market, consumer protection, tourism, transport, telecommunications, research, industry, energy, social affairs, health, education, youth, culture, environment and fisheries.
 The meetings are prepared by the "Mertens"-group, named after the Belgium diplomat, who became the first chairman of this group.

 The work of the Agriculture Council meeting is mainly prepared by the Special Committee on Agriculture (SCA)

 National ministers meet in the Council of ministers.
 The Council meets in ten different configurations about 100 times per year.
 The meetings usually take place in Brussels, meetings in April, June and October are held in Luxembourg.
 The Council adopts issues that have already been agreed on by the COREPER as so-called A-points and tries to reach an agreement on controversial questions that couldn't be solved at an earlier stage.

 One of the major concerns of the Permanent Representation is to bring Austria's role in the European Union closer to the Austrian citizens.
 Therefore, the Permanent Representation established a special service: a Visitors Service offers, free of charge, programmes for visitors from Austria consisting of lectures and discussions with experts on EU issues.

 In addition, the Permanent Representation attaches great importance to the relations to the press, which has to get a transparent view of the decision-making process of the Union.
-About 2000 correspondents are accredidated at the European Institutions.
+More than 1000 correspondents are accredidated at the European Institutions.
 By organising press conferences and briefings before and after Councils or other major events like the European Council, preparing background information and answering requests, we try to contribute to a comprehensive media-coverage of the European Union.